Parent Resources For Preventing Child/Teen Molestation & Sexual Abuse

 - What to Do if Your Child is Missing

-By reading the Parent Guide and having face-to-face discussions with children, we can change the unacceptable current statistics: 1 in 4 girls and 1 in 6 boys will be sexually exploited by the time they graduate from high school.
-The good news is that many of these crimes are preventable with increased awareness and knowledge of sexual offender behaviors.
+By reading the Parent Guide and having face-to-face discussions with children, we can change the unacceptable current statistics: approximately 1 in 4 girls and 1 in 20 boys report experiencing childhood sexual abuse before age 18 (Finkelhor et al, 2015).
+Nine in 10 children who are sexually abused are abused by someone the child and family personally knows - and often trusts.
+Notably, 1 in 3 children who are sexually abused are abused by another child, usually an older/stronger child or teen.
+(Finkelhor, 2012) The good news is that many of these crimes are preventable with increased awareness, knowledge of sexual offender behaviors and asking an adult for help with any safety matter.

-As Child Lures Prevention posed at the most recent White House Conference on Missing, Exploited and Runaway Children, "If sexual offenders are using Lures, shouldn't we be teaching our children those Lures?"
+As Child Lures Prevention/Teen Lures Prevention posed at the most recent White House Conference on Missing, Exploited and Runaway Children, "If sexual offenders are using Lures, shouldn't we be teaching our children those Lures?"

 Being the parent of a teen is a challenging experience, especially in today's high tech world.